adityatomar15/order-matching-engine/README.md

 The goal is to close the gap between "my current skills" and the " skills i want to have "

 ## AI USE AND HOW MUCH
-yes i used ai for this project as it was my first project that i made at this level AI was used for project file Architecture, and what type of functions and lines should be written by me.
+Yes i used ai for this project as it was my first project that i made at this level.
+AI was used for project file Architecture, and what type of functions and lines should be written by me.